 Back Breakers and Upper Body Builders

-- Wielding Axes - Even though the colonists adopted the Indians' slash and burn farming, men still had to girdle and fell trees to clear land for fields and to cut firewood.
+- Wielding Axes - Even though the colonists adopted the American Indians' slash and burn farming, men still had to girdle and fell trees to clear land for fields and to cut firewood.

 - Splitting wood - Colonists drove a metal wedge into large logs and pounded the wedge with a heavy maul to split them and make clapboards, fence poles, and split-rail fences.